srebbb/Subtitling-Portfolio---Sreb/README.md

 ---

 ## About Me
 Hi, I'm **Sreb**, a skilled subtitler specializing in Hebrew and English.
-With a passion for storytelling and accessibility, I bring videos to life with clear and precise subtitles that resonate with diverse audiences.
+With accessibility, I bring videos to life with clear and precise subtitles that resonate with diverse audiences.

 ---